TOKU-Systems/tutorials/docs/hydrostatic-pressure/index.md

 - Line 40-52 loops each row and appends therows to the new array, formatting Last-time column(locale format) and last column is the height.
 - Line 56 prints the results
-- In the end 58-60 close the connection with the database
+- In the end 58-60 closes the connection with the database

 ## Hydrostatic Pressure